AcademicNanoLab/dTMM_Schrodinger/README.md

        20   0.15
        200  0
        200  0.15
-      The first column is width of the layers in angstorom (1e-10 meters) and the second column is molar composition of the barrier layer (interpolation is handled via Material class depending on chose material system)
+      The first column is width of the layers in angstorom (1e-10 meters) and the second column is molar composition of the barrier layer (interpolation is handled via Material class depending on chosen material system)
-      We recommend users to add periods of superlattice starting by half of the injection barrier (so that the file and starts by the half of the width of the injection barrier).
+      We recommend users to add periods of superlattice starting by half of the injection barrier (so that the file ends and starts by the half of the width of the injection barrier).
-      To obtain tight-binding solutions of Schrodinger equations, we encourage users to add extra padding of 100+ angstroms in their injection barrier layers
+      To obtain tight-binding solutions of Schrodinger equation, user should add extra padding of 100+ angstroms in their injection barrier layers
   - **material** = "AlGaAs" - string defining material systems, currently supported material systems are "AlGaAs", "AlGaSb", "InGaAs/InAlAs" and "InGaAs/GaAsSb"
   - **nstamx** - number of states to visualy present in the figures, rule of thumb is number of wells + 2
   - **solver** = "TMM" - string defining type of solver you wish to use, supported options are "TMM" and "FDM"